Gunter's Tea Shop

-Gunter's Tea Shop in London's Berkeley Square had its origins in a food business named "Pot and Pine Apple" started in 1757 by Italian Domenico Negri.
+Gunter's Tea Shop was an establishment in London's Berkeley Square.
+It had its origins in a food business named "Pot and Pine Apple" started in 1757 by Italian Domenico Negri.
 Various English, French and Italian wet and dry sweetmeats were made and sold from the business.
-In 1777 James Gunter became Negri's business partner, and by 1799 he was the sole proprietor.
+In 1777, James Gunter became Negri's business partner, and by 1799 he was the sole proprietor.

 In the nineteenth and twentieth centuries Gunter's became a fashionable light eatery in Mayfair, notable for its ices and sorbets.
 In 1815, James sent his son Robert (1783–1852) to study the confectionery trade in Paris.
 Robert assumed sole control of the business following his father's death in 1819, and took on his cousin John as a partner in 1837.